Why should I learn this stuff?

 AND edh.DepartmentID = dept.DepartmentID

-this way, you don't have to have a WHERE
+JOIN this way, you don't have to have a WHERE clause at all

 --What if I forget one of the join condtions?